Towards Context-aware Reasoning-enhanced Generative Searching in E-commerce: Methodology

 This design encourages the model not only to produce a single correct item but also to generate reasoning trajectories that lead to higher-quality ranked lists overall.

 Finally, the optimization is conducted under the standard GRPO objective as follows:

-Note that we focusing on modifying the rollout process and the corresponding reward estimation schema to inject the ranking information, therefore our approach can be easily extended to diverse variants of recent RL algorithms \cite{yu2025dapo, gspo}.
+Note that we are focusing on modifying the rollout process and the corresponding reward estimation schema to inject the ranking information, therefore our approach can be easily extended to diverse variants of recent RL algorithms \cite{yu2025dapo, gspo}.
+We summarize the complete training workflow of R-GRPO in Section \ref{sec:alg} to better clarify the procedure of the training process.